Drake (musician): 2022–2024: Honestly, Nevermind, Her Loss, For All the Dogs, Kendrick Lamar feud, and 100 Gigs

 On July 23, via an announcement for his poetry book Titles Ruin Everything, Drake announced his eighth studio album, titled For All the Dogs.
 On September 15, Drake released the lead single of the album, "Slime You Out", featuring SZA.
 The song charted at number one on the US Billboard Hot 100.
 On October 5, Drake released the album's second single, "8AM in Charlotte", on his social media accounts.
-On September 16, Drake released For All The Dogs, which debuted atop the Billboard 200, accumulating first week sales of 402,000 album-equivalent units.
+On October 6, Drake released For All The Dogs, which debuted atop the Billboard 200, accumulating first week sales of 402,000 album-equivalent units.
 The album also debuted seven tracks in the top ten of the Billboard Hot 100, with "First Person Shooter" featuring J. Cole topping the chart, tying Drake with Michael Jackson for the most solo number-one songs by a solo male artist.

-On March 8, 2024, Drake remixed "Act II: Date @ 8" with 4Batz, the newest signee to OVO Sound.
+In 2024, he was involved in a rap feud with Kendrick Lamar (pictured).

 On March 22, Kendrick Lamar dissed Drake, as well as J. Cole, on Future and Metro Boomin's song "Like That", beginning a feud between them.
-During this time, there were also other disses toward Drake from Future, ASAP Rocky, and The Weeknd.
 On April 19, Drake released "Push Ups" after early versions were leaked online as a response track while also addressing Future and Rick Ross, followed up with "Taylor Made Freestyle" later that day.
 On April 30, Lamar released a diss track named "Euphoria" in response, as well as "6:16 in LA" on May 3, exclusively on Instagram.
 That same day, Drake released "Family Matters" exclusively on YouTube in response.
 Lamar released "Meet the Grahams" 20 minutes later, and would go onto release "Not Like Us" the following day.
 On May 5, Drake released "The Heart Part 6", a reference to Lamar's "The Heart" song series.

-On June 4, Drake appeared on social media personality Snowd4y's "Wah Gwan Delilah", a parody of the 2006 Plain White T's song, "Hey There Delilah".
-On August 2, Drake appeared as an unannounced guest at the Toronto stop on PartyNextDoor's tour and following his performance, he announced a collaborative album with PartyNextDoor.
-On August 4, through the OVO Sound Instagram page, a picture of Drake and PartyNextDoor captioned "Hometown Love" was posted, which indicated the album's release.
-On August 6, Drake released three songs, all part of his sixth extended play 100 Gigs: "It's Up" featuring 21 Savage and Young Thug, "Blue Green Red", and "Housekeeping Knows" featuring Latto.
-The songs were eventually released on streaming services by the end of that month, alongside the songs "No Face" and "Circadian Rhythm", although, "Blue Green Red" was removed from streaming services due to sample clearance issues.